BECOMING AN URBAN SHAMAN

 ritual and ceremony; Working with Plant Spirit Medicine through wildcrafting; Becoming a Link of Light between Gaia and Compassionate Spirits of Healing and more!

 Classes held at Northern Lights Holistic and in other locations.$40 per class.

 To pre-register call 401-293-5655 or go to www.NorthernLightsHolistic.one

 WHY BECOME AN URBAN SHAMAN

-Three decades ago, anthropologist studying with the Shur Peoples of South America, Michael Harner, wrote a book that would change our opinions about Indigenous Peoples the world
+Three decades ago, an anthropologist studying with the Shur Peoples of South America, wrote a book that would change our opinions about Indigenous Peoples the world over and,

 But why become an “Urban Shaman” and what exactly are the implications of embracing Shamanism as a way of life.
 First of all, it is important to note that we mean no disrespect to Native American or Indigenous Peoples.
 Seeking to follow the wisdom ways of Indigenous Peoples is not about appropriating the cultural merits of others.
 This is more to encourage Westerners to access a wisdom that will connect them to each other, their communities, the Earth and the world on a powerful energetic plane.
 A plane that cannot be touched by the rampant greed and disrespect evidenced by recent political and cultural events, but may indeed benefit Gaia and all Peoples who live upon her.

 Our Earth , its creatures and people are under assault.
 Decisions to open sacred grounds to oil and gas drilling, decisions to control our bodies and health through deregulation is to put forth an agenda of violence.
 Returning to the core of belief in how the Universe works, and our place in it can actually expand our abilities to help and to heal people and return us to right relationships with the Earth.